Below we’ve collected some frequently asked questions (FAQs) about the TIF procedure using the EsophyX device.

 After The Procedure

 In contrast, a traditional fundoplication such as the laparoscopic Nissen procedure creates a full 360-degree wrap around the esophagus that results in a “supra-physiologic” (literally translated: “more than is natural”) antireflux valve.
-Because the wrap is tighter than in normal anatomy, functions such as normal amounts of reflux, belching, and vomiting may be limited.
+Because the wrap is tighter than in normal anatomy, patients can expect limited functions such as normal amounts of reflux, belching, and vomiting.

-A simple way to describe how the fasteners are applied is to imagine how a plastic price tag attaches to a piece of clothing.
+There is a simple way to envision how the fasteners are applied.
+Imagine how a plastic price tag attaches to a piece of clothing.
 The fasteners are like that, but a much smaller version.
-The fastener rides along a very small needle that glides through two layers of stomach tissue.
-The fastener opens forming an “H” shape on either side of the two layers.
-The bridge in the middle holds the tissue together while the body knits the two layers together.
+The fastener rides along a very small needle that glides through two layers of stomach and esophageal tissue.
+The fastener opens forming an “H” shape–one side of the H is on the stomach side, the other is on the esophageal side.
+The bridge in the middle holds the tissue together while the body knits the two layers together (technically called serosal fusion).